 It is always important to not only acknowledge your loved ones’ past losses, but also to be present for the anxiety AND hope that parents of rainbow babies are feeling.

 This is where rainbow baby gifts for mom and baby, and even for dad, can be especially important.

-By giving someone a rainbow baby gift, you’re acknowledging their full path, including its new joy.
+By giving someone such a special gift, you’re acknowledging their full path, including its new joy.

 When Should You Give a Rainbow Baby Gift?

 If you know your friend or family member has suffered a miscarriage or other form of infant loss, I recommend waiting until well in the third trimester of the pregnancy before giving a rainbow baby gift.

 This will allow the parents ample time to prepare emotionally for their new arrival, along with the best hope that baby will actually get to come home with them.

 Most baby showers are held during the third trimester, so these can be great shower gift ideas.
 Unless, and this is a big unless, the person has not been fully open about their losses.

 You don’t want to “out” them in front of people who don’t know.